arialhamed/arialhamed.github.io/_pages/guides/setup-debian.md

 ln -s "/media/arial/Home Volume/Documents" Documents
 ```
 Then you don't need to handle all that I mentioned up there, unless your HDD enclosure uses a JMicron controller (and it indubitably sucks) in which either way I have a different guide for that _coming soon_!

+Also, Gnome.. just kinda sucks.
+I stuck with it for a long while because of Dash-to-Dock which is what I insanely love, but I found a way to do it in KDE (in a much more configurable way, also without extensions), and after that, I ditched it for KDE on Debian.

 ---